zessycne/BTL_AI/ThuyetTrinh/checklist_thuyet_trinh.md

 ---

-**🎉 CHÚC BẠN THÀNH CÔNG! 🎉**
+## **🎉 CHÚC BẠN THÀNH CÔNG! 🎉**

-**Remember: You've built a working spam detection system with 98%+ accuracy.
+**Remember: You've built a working spam detection system with 98%+ accuracy and optimized code.
 That's impressive!
 Be proud of your work and present it with confidence!**

 ---